 The most critical moments in CSGO happen during the last two minutes of a round.
 This is when the attacking team has to start making a push more aggressively towards the objective.
 Being aggressive early on is a valid tactic, but it's not as effective in competitive matches since it's riskier.
 If you're a defender, this could mean moving from a chokepoint to guard areas closer to the objective.
 For attackers, it usually involves finding ways to avoid defended areas as you make the push.

 Another fundamental game mechanic that separates CSGO from other first-person shooters is the buy system.
 Unlike in many other first-person shooters, you have to keep track of a resource.
 Optimize your economy and you will have access to your favorite guns for most of the match.
 Fail to do so and you'll be stuck running pistols or less effective weapons.

 The "Full Buy"

 A full buy refers to buying is your main loadout and armor.
 You want to save up enough cash between rounds for a full buy.
-For example, an AK plus a Kevlar and a helmet costs $3,700.
+For example, an AK plus a Kevlar and a helmet cost $3,700.
 Buying just one or the other will put you at a disadvantage, making you more likely to lose a round.
 To make things worse, partially buying the loadout and losing the round will set you back even further.